 - Image Song: Hahen (Total Destruction) and patria, the game's two themes, are considered to be his due to their content, which really can't be from the perspective of any other characters.

 - Offstage Villainy: Makes up most of his in-game characterization, as you can just barely track him if you pay very close attention to local villagers.
 The ways that he manipulates Fantasinia's various allies into convenient civil wars to keep them out of Gulcasa's hair go a long way to show what Nessiah has come to expect of people.

 - Resurrective Immortality: Reincarnating is supposed to be hellishly painful and leaves him weak, but he will inevitably reincarnate no matter what.
 It overlaps with Immortality Inducer (and to some extent The Ageless, as he no longer ages), and by the time of Yggdra Union he's spent over a thousand years trying to destroy what forces him to stay alive.

 - Superpower Lottery: Ridiculously powerful magic, Waif-Fu, Reincarnation, a thousand years of experience, and an inability to be permanently killed—oh, and he also happens to be a Grim Angel.

-- The Tactical Pragmatist: Sabotaging Verlaine and Embellia was an excellent way to make sure Bronquia wouldn't get wiped out trying to attack Fantasinia, and it also ensured that Yggdra wouldn't have any convenient allies that would take over the fighting for her.
+- Combat Pragmatist: The Tactical Pragmatist in Combat.
+Sabotaging Verlaine and Embellia was an excellent way to make sure Bronquia wouldn't get wiped out trying to attack Fantasinia, and it also ensured that Yggdra wouldn't have any convenient allies that would take over the fighting for her.
 Which made it brilliant.
 It was also absolutely ruthless.

 Luciana Rune Artwaltz & Aegina Eine Artwaltz